 How do I go about applying for a PPSN?

-To apply, contact the local social welfare office in the area you have returned to and they will advise you where the nearest PPS registration centre is located.
+Alternatively, when you move to Ireland, contact the local social welfare office in the area you have returned to and they will advise you where the nearest PPS registration centre is located.
 You can also check this out online: www.welfare.ie/en/Pages/Personal-Public-Service-Number-Registration-Centres-by-Count.aspx

 or Tel: 00353 (71) 967 2616